Milkshiift/YouTubeTLDR/README.md

 4. Find your executable at `target/release/YouTubeTLDR`

 By default, the native TLS implementation (like openssl) is used.
 If you want to use rustls build with `--no-default-features --features rustls-tls`

----

-<sup>1</sup> The demo requires an API key, which is used once per request by the backend for summarization and is **never stored**.
-It runs directly from the `master` branch's Dockerfile.